ribhy-bishtawi/Dana-Policy/README.md

 # Dana-Pharm Policy

-This is the policy used for publishing the Dana Pharm app to the App Store.
+This is the policy used for publishing the Dana Pharm app to the Play Store.